alttch/eva3/doc/tutorial/tut_sfa.rst

     0 7 * * *    root   /path/to/sfa-cmd run -i control/vi_control -a "0 cron"
     0 21 * * *    root   /path/to/sfa-cmd run -i control/vi_control -a "1 cron"

-As you can see there is no rocket science here. :doc:`/sfa/sfa` is configured by a few commands and immediately started collecting the data and events.
+As you can see, there is no rocket science here. :doc:`/sfa/sfa` is configured by a few commands and immediately starts collecting the data and events.
 In turn, it will save you a lot of time by structuring your setup.
 Now let's create :doc:`SFA Framework interface<tut_ui>` that will be served by SFA.